AeromusGyan/angular/adev/src/content/guide/hydration.md

 ## What is hydration

 Hydration is the process that restores the server-side rendered application on the client.
-This includes things like reusing the server rendered DOM structures, persisting the application state, transferring application data that was retrieved already by the server, and other processes.
+This includes things like reusing the server-rendered DOM structures, persisting the application state, transferring application data that was retrieved already by the server, and other processes.

 ## Why is hydration important?